Gang of Four

 The Gang of Four (四人帮 (四人幫, Sì rén bāng)) was a Maoist political faction composed of four Chinese Communist Party (CCP) officials.
-They came to prominence during the Cultural Revolution (1966–1976) and were later charged with a series of treasonous crimes.
+They came to prominence during the Cultural Revolution (1966–1976) and were later charged with a series of treasonous crimes due to their responsibility for the excesses and failures in the Cultural Revolution.
 The gang's leading figure was Jiang Qing (Mao Zedong's last wife).
 The other members were Zhang Chunqiao, Yao Wenyuan, and Wang Hongwen.

-The Gang of Four controlled the power organs of the CCP through the later stages of the Cultural Revolution, although it remains unclear which major decisions were made by Mao Zedong and carried out by the Gang, and which were the result of the Gang of Four's own planning.
+The Gang of Four controlled the power organs of the CCP through the later stages of the Cultural Revolution, although it remains unclear which major decisions were made by CCP Chairman Mao Zedong and carried out by the Gang, and which were the result of the Gang of Four's own planning.
+Following a series of five deaths in 18 months concluding with Mao's, the gang comprised half the remaining members of the CCP Politburo Standing Committee.

-Their fall did not amount to a rejection of the Cultural Revolution as such, but it was organized by the new leader, Premier Hua Guofeng, and others who had risen during that period.
+Their fall did not amount to a rejection of the Cultural Revolution as such; it was organized by the new leader, CCP Chairman Hua Guofeng, and others who had risen during that period.
 Significant repudiation of the entire process of change came later, with the return of Deng Xiaoping at the 11th National Congress of the Chinese Communist Party and Hua's gradual loss of authority.